You may have a problem with your battery or with Windows recognizing your battery if you experience the following issues:

 Turn off your Surface and charge it for awhile.
 Here's how:

 - Make sure the power supply is connected and the power connector light is on.

 - Select the Start > Power > Shut down.

 - Let your Surface charge for at least 30 minutes.

 - Press and release the power button to turn your Surface on.

 Make sure that you have the latest updates installed on your Surface.
-For more info on installing Windows updates, see Install Surface and Windows updates.
-If your Surface does not restart automatically after you install updates, restart it manually.
-To restart your Surface, select the Start button, and then select Power > Restart.
+For more info on installing Windows updates, see Update Surface firmware and Windows 10.
+Your Surface may restart automatically to install certain updates.
+If you need to restart your Surface, select Start > Power > Restart.